-Publishers asking for consent and deploying registration (regwall) hope to see similar results regardless of their location as the industry begins to acknowledge privacy concerns and question the wisdom of relying on third-party data for targeting.
+Publishers asking for consent or using a registration wall solution hope to see similar results regardless of their location as the industry begins to acknowledge privacy concerns and question the wisdom of relying on third-party data for targeting.

 First-Party Data Becomes Even More Valuable

 With the release of iOS 14.5 in April, publishers on the Apple ecosystem had to request permission from users to track behavior, including cross-platform tracking.
 The early reports are that few users granted permission.

 A study by analytics firm Flurry found that 96% of users in the US and 88% of users worldwide have opted to disable app tracking in iOS 14.5 in the US.